apalbright/thelittledataset/content/post/2015-03-30_the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers.md

 ![](/post/the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers_files/race2.png)

 The most represented race among taxi drivers is black, while the most represented race among Uber drivers is white.
-19.5% of Uber drivers are black while 31.6% of taxi drivers are black, and 40.3% of Uber drivers are white while 26.2% of taxi drivers are white.^[I would be curious to compare the racial breakdown of Uber's drivers to that of Lyft and Sidecar's drivers as I suspect the other two might not have populations that are as white (simply based on my own small and insufficient sample size).]
+19.5% of Uber drivers are black while 31.6% of taxi drivers are black, and 40.3% of Uber drivers are white while 26.2% of taxi drivers are white.[^3]

 # The rise of the female cabbie